Kit Cars in Canada

 You must prove that you followed approved test methods and place all required information on the vehicle.
 When satisfied, Transport Canada (TC) will give you authority to place the national safety mark on your products.

-Importing kit cars into Canada
+Importing completed kit cars into Canada

-If you want to import a kit car or a reproduction vehicle that can be driven, you must provide proof that it meets all passenger car class CMVSS before importing it.
+If you want to import a completed kit car or a reproduction vehicle that can be driven, you must provide proof that it meets all passenger car class CMVSS before importing it.
 There is no difference, under the Act, between assembled and disassembled vehicles.
 Note: Most kit cars do NOT qualify.
 Therefore, kit cars cannot be manufactured to sell in Canada or imported into Canada.

 Amateur building of kit cars from imported starter kits